KAORU-VII/KAORU-VII-s-MPV-Configuration/README.md

 # KAORU-VII-s-MPV-Configuration
-This is a modern MPV configuration optimized for a high-end, all-AMD system in 2025, delivering enhanced performance and compatibility.
+This is a modern MPV configuration optimized for a high-end, all-AMD system in 2025, delivering enhanced visuals, performance, and compatibility.

 This configuration is optimized for an all AMD system running on Arch Linux.